Prathamesh-Saraf/Car-Tracking/README.md

 ## TODO:

-* Implement the piecewise one piece for constant velocity model with nominal velocity
+* Implement the piecewise one piece for constant velocity model with nominal velocity - Done
-* Implement the piecewise one piece for constant velocity model with velocity from radar
+* Implement the piecewise one piece for constant velocity model with velocity from radar - not good
 * Verify mathematical formualtion for velocity state vector
 * implement piecewise completely.